City-Bureau/city-scrapers-template/docs/_docs/04-development.md

 (city-scrapers-pitt)$scrapy crawl pitt_urbandev
 ```

 If there are no error messages, congratulations!
-You have a barebones spider.
 Move on to step 5.

 #### 5. Run the automated tests

-We use the [`pytest`](https://docs.pytest.org/en/latest/){:target="\_blank"} testing framework to verify the behavior of the project's code.
+We use the [`pytest`](https://docs.pytest.org/en/latest/) testing framework to verify the behavior of the project's code.
 To run this, simply run `pytest` in your project environment.

 ```bash
 (city-scrapers-pitt)$pytest